BriefFiniteElementNet/BFE.Net.devdocs/docs/elements/finiteElements/Triangle/behavs.rst

    :align: center

    DoFs of ``TriangleElementBehaviour.PlateBending``

+The mathematic formulation of this behaviour is based on standard CST (Constant Stress/Strain Triangle) element.

 - ``TriangleElementBehaviour.PlateBending`` : PlateBending behaviour for in-plane rotations and out of plane displacements.
 DoFs are shown in below image:
 .. figure:: ../images/tri-bending.png
    :align: center